 The dough is nice and butterscotchy, thanks to the browned butter.

 The touch of espresso powder in the dough doesn’t read as “coffee,” but it brings a bit of depth to the cookie.
+You also have the option of adding a touch of cocoa powder if you’re not a coffee fan.

 The mix of toffee chips and dark chocolate chips yields a nice balance of sweet, crunchy, creamy, and slightly bitter.